nitzanpap/auto-tab-groups/extension/README.md

 1. Open the extension popup
 2. Click "🔧 Custom Rules" to expand the section
 3. Click "➕ Add New Rule" to create your first rule
-4. Enter a group name and list domains (one per line)
+4. Enter a group name (or let the system suggest one)
+5. **Quick add from current tabs**: Select domains from your currently open tabs instead of typing them manually
-5. Choose a color and save
+6. Choose a color and save

 ### Technical Details